stanford-centaur/smt-switch/README.md

 # Operating Systems

-Our `cmake` build system is currently only tested on Ubuntu Bionic and Mac OSX with XCode 12 but should work for other sufficiently modern (e.g. has C++17 support) Unix-based operating systems.
+Our `cmake` build system is currently only tested on Ubuntu Bionic and Mac OSX with XCode 12 but should work for other sufficiently modern (e.g. has C++11 support and CMake >= 3.1) Unix-based operating systems.
 Please file a GitHub issue if you have any problems!

 # Solvers
 To setup and install different solvers, first run the `./contrib/setup-<solver>.sh` script which builds position-independent static libraries in the `<solver>` directory.
 Then you can configure your `cmake` build with the `configure.sh` script.
 Enable a solver with `./configure.sh --<solver>`.
 By default only `libsmt-switch.so` is built without any solvers.